iconifyit/my-favorite-tools/README.md

 NB: Streamline Icons and Iconfinder links include my referral code to earn a small commission.
 I am not an affiliate marketer and I have worked or actively work for both of these companies.

+## My products

+* [FileMerge for Ai](https://exchange.adobe.com/creativecloud.details.102897.file-merge-for-ai.html) - Merge mutliple SVG, Ai, EPS, or PDF files into a single file  (For Icon Designers)
+* [JSON to JS Model](https://www.npmjs.com/package/@atomiclotus/json-to-js-model) - NPM package for converting JSON objects into POJsO with getters & setters (Save time developing JS apps)
+* [ContactSheet for Ai](https://github.com/iconifyit/contact-sheet) - Automate creating a contact sheet of icons  (For Icon Designers)
+* [CEP DropZone for AI](https://github.com/iconifyit/jquery-cep-dropzone) - jQuery plugin to add a dropzone to a CEP panel
+* [CEP Boilerplate](https://github.com/iconifyit/cep-boilerplate) - Boilerplate/starter template for building CEP panels.
+Documentation still to come.
+Sorry.
+* [IconJar to Ai](https://github.com/iconifyit/iconjar-to-ai) -  [MacOS only] Quickly import an IconJar to Ai artboards (For Icon Designers)
+* [IconPackage for Ai](https://github.com/iconifyit/icon-packager) - Export your icons/artboards into smaller icon packages.
+See doco for details.
+Very useful and saves a ton of time.
+(For Icon Designers)
+* [Center on Artboards](https://github.com/iconifyit/center-on-artboards) - Illustrator script to center artwork on all artboards.
+(For Icon Designers)
+* [Resize Artwork](https://github.com/iconifyit/ai-resize-artwork) - Resize artwork on all artboards (For Icon Designers)
+* [JSX Commone](https://github.com/iconifyit/jsx-common) - A collection of useful tools for JSX scripts for Adobe Illustrator
+* [Sessions for Ai](https://github.com/iconifyit/ai-sessions) - Saves links to all of your open documents so you can re-open them all with a single click (SUPER useful)
+* [Tools for Ai](https://github.com/iconifyit/ai-tools) - A collection of uber-useful scripts for Adobe Illustrator.
+Seriously, these will save you tons of time.
+You're welcome.

+## WordPress Plugins
+* [Donately API](https://github.com/iconifyit/donately-api) - Utility plugin to allow your plugin to hook into the Donately API
+* [MyGallery](https://github.com/iconifyit/wp-mygallery) - Simple gallery plugin for WordPress that automatically adds alt text for SEO

+## My Gists

+* [My Gists](https://gist.github.com/iconifyit) - A collection of some pretty useful code snippets

 ## IDEs

 I use JetBrains IntelliJ almost exclusively but will occasionally use other IDEs.